sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 -----------------------------

-You will need to copy the `*.iso` files you just created for the Triton intel roll onto your Rocks cluster frontend.
+You will need to copy the `*.iso` files you just created for the Triton intel roll onto your Rocks|reg| cluster frontend.
 The easiest way to do this is to use `scp` on your frontend...

 ::